Minsk Independence Day Parade: Ground Column

 The Honor Guard of the Armed Forces of Belarus also participates in the parade and the end as part of a finale, instead of the ground column.

 Mobile column

-The legendary T-34 tank generally leads the procession of military vehicles and technologies.
+The T-34 tank generally leads the procession of military vehicles and technologies.
 It is also responsible for setting the pace for the mechanized column at the parade.
-Its symbolism lies in the fact that it was the first vehicle to take part in the Liberation of Minsk.
+Its symbolism lies in the fact that it was the first vehicle to take part in the liberation of Minsk.
 Since 2016, Dmitry Frolikov has been responsible for leading the column on this tank.
 Around 300 units are presented at the parade.